abarker/camel-snake-pep8/README.rst

 A refactoring tool to help convert camel case to snake case and vice versa in a Python program, in conformity with the PEP-8 style guide.
 It uses/abuses Python-Rope to find and perform the changes.
-The program interactively displays proposed changes and queries the user as to whether or not to accept the changes.
+The program interactively displays proposed changes and the code diffs that would result from the change.
+It queries the user as to whether or not to accept the changes.

-It does not do all the changes, but it does most of them.
-It currently does not recognize many tuple assignments, and does not try to modify any names in the context of import statements.
+The program does not do all the changes for full PEP-8 naming compliance, but it does most of them.
+It currently does not recognize unpacked assignments to tuples very well, and it does not try to modify any names in the context of import statements.

 Note that the autopep8 program (which is pip installable) can be used to automatically change many syntactical and spacing issues, but it does not do